Redfrog80/Capsher-Game-Jam-Spring-2023/README.md

 ## R.A.G.E.
 Shooter [Team: S.C.R.A.P.]
 (Spaghetti Code Running Advanced Programs)

 This is a game built entirely with Python’s PyGame library.
-The player is a ship trying to survive and defeat the queen of the aliens – but with a twist for the player to discover during gameplay.
+The player is an abandoned ship trying to survive.
 An executable for Windows has been provided for ease of access.

 See how long you can survive!